-As professor of Islamic Thought and Muslim Societies I teach Islamic Studies at the University of Notre Dame in Notre Dame, Indiana in the United States.
+As the Mirza Family Professor of Islamic Thought and Muslim Societies I teach Islamic history and ethics at the University of Notre Dame in Notre Dame, Indiana in the United States.
 I also co-direct the Contending Modernities program, an interdisciplinary education initiative.
-I lead the Madrasa Discourses project, an initiative that provides traditionally-educated Muslim theologians with programmatic resources in order to robustly engage past and present Muslim thought in a critical conversation with the humanities, sciences and social sciences.
+And, I lead the Madrasa Discourses project, an initiative that provides traditionally-educated Muslim theologians with programmatic resources in order to robustly engage past and present Muslim thought in a critical conversation with the humanities, sciences and social sciences.

 Prior to Notre Dame, I taught in the Department of Religious Studies at Duke University 2001-2014 and at the Department of Religious Studies at the University of Cape Town in my native South Africa from 1989-1998.
 Between 1998-2001 I visited the Department of Religious Studies at Stanford University.